 When you first visit our hospital for your initial evaluation, we will complete an array of diagnostic tests to accurately locate and stage the disease.
-Then, using all this information, your care team will work with you and your caregivers to develop a comprehensive, fully integrated treatment plan for your type and stage of cancer.
+Then, using all this information, your care team will work with you and your caregivers to develop a comprehensive, integrative treatment plan for your type and stage of cancer.

 We understand that waiting for test results can be stressful.
 At CTCA, we strive to deliver your test results within a few hours.

 Your entire care team has instant access to the results, allowing them to quickly and seamlessly coordinate care.
-Throughout your treatment, we will utilize advanced technology to track the disease and modify your treatment plan based on your response.
+Throughout your treatment, we will use advanced technology to track the disease and modify your treatment plan based on your response.